 The Nightmare Manny

-Having decided to return to work Karen (Ashley Scott) is looking for someone to help look after her two boys which leads to her hiring herself a manny called Alex (Mitch Ryan), who arrives at her door after having interviewed several who were no good.
-And Alex seems a dream come true as he is good with her children, cleans, cooks and basically will do anything to make life easy for Karen although he isn't so happy when he meets Greg (Woody Jeffreys), her boyfriend.
-It is Greg who realises that there is something not right about Alex as he seems too perfect but also seems to be trying to come between them.
-But when Greg starts to look in to Alex's past he discover some dark secrets which makes him fear for Karen and the boys' lives.
+Having decided to return to work Karen (Ashley Scott - Broken Promise) is looking for someone to help look after her two boys which leads to her hiring herself a manny called Alex (Mitch Ryan - How Not to Propose), who arrives at her door after a series of less than successful applicants.
+And Alex seems a dream come true as he is good with her children, cleans, cooks and basically will do anything to make life easy for Karen although he isn't so happy when he meets Greg (Woody Jeffreys - Evidence of Truth), her boyfriend.
+It is Greg who realises that there is something not right about Alex as he seems too perfect but also seems to be trying to come between him and Karen.
+But when Greg starts to look in to Alex's past he discovers some dark secrets which makes him fear for Karen and her boys' lives.

-If you haven't watched "A Stranger with My Kids" yet and read that synopsis it certainly sounds like another one of those Lifetime movies which reworks a familiar script of a hired help who turns out to be a psycho and who wants to be part of the family he works for on an intimate level.
-The one obvious difference is of course these movies often feature a female nanny who tries to get rid of the wife so she can become wife to the husband and mother to the children but here we have a manny who wants to snag himself a wife and kids.
-As such there is some familiar scenes from dealing with one of the kids bullies to Alex spying on Greg whilst acting ominously as well as losing it when frustration gets the better of him.
+If you haven't yet watched "A Stranger with My Kids", which is also known as "Manny Dearest", and read that synopsis it certainly sounds like another one of those Lifetime movies which reworks a familiar script of a hired help who turns out to be a psycho and who wants to be part of the family he works for on an intimate level.
+The one obvious difference is that these types of TV movies usually feature a female nanny who tries to get rid of the wife so she can become wife to the husband and mother to the children but here we have a manny who wants to snag himself a wife and kids.
+As such there is some familiar scenes from Alex dealing with one of the kid's bullies to him spying on Greg whilst acting ominously, and of course there is a scene of him losing it when frustration gets the better of him.

 What this all boils down to is that "A Stranger with My Kids" is just a variation on the usual psycho nanny made for TV movie with the nanny switched for a manny.
 Yet it has this wonderful tone of being slightly humorous in places and full on over the top in others which helps to make the familiarity of it all entertaining.